Video: Who Serves

 Watch this year's outstanding videos by students in elementary, middle, and high school.

-On May 19, the Marlin ISD Board of Trustees named Michael Seabolt as the lone finalist for the position of superintendent.
-Seabolt currently serves as superintendent in Louise ISD.
+On September 21, the Caldwell ISD Board of Trustees named Andrew Peters as the lone finalist for the position of superintendent.
+Peters currently serves as superintendent in Marfa ISD.